 Optionally, you can filter your exported results, sort them, or split multiple line values if needed.

 - Connect the account of the chosen destination application.
-In this example, we’re exporting the Chart of Accounts to Excel.
+In this example, we’re demonstrating how you can export QuickBooks to Excel, namely the Chart of Accounts.

 - Select a workbook and a worksheet to load your records.
 You can create a new worksheet by typing its name as we did.